raspberrypi/hats/README.md

 Details of the EEPROM format can be found in the [EEPROM format specification](eeprom-format.md).
 [Software tools](./eepromutils) are available for creation of valid EEPROM images, to flash an image or read and dump and image to/from an attached HAT EEPROM.

-The following is an example of connecting an EEPROM on a stackable HAT and includes jumpers for address setting as well as a jumper and probe point to disable write protect.
+[The following schematic fragment](eeprom-circuit.png) is an example of connecting an EEPROM on a stackable HAT and includes jumpers for address setting as well as a jumper and probe point to disable write protect.
 [PIC]

 ## Mechanical Specification